If you are an employee, please click here to add a US personal bank (deposit) account

 Who can reimburse employees

-Only the Policy Admin who has added the withdrawal bank account to their Expensify account will be able to reimburse employees.
+Only the Policy Admin who has added the business bank account to their Expensify account will be able to reimburse employees.
 No other Policy Admins or users will be able to reimburse employees from that bank account, unless permission has been granted.

-How to share a reimbursement account
+How to share a business bank account

 This person must first be a Policy Admin for a Group policy.